 Berkshire Human Rights Speaker Series

 The Berkshire Human Rights Speaker Series strives to foster global unity and interconnectivity as human beings through awareness and understanding.
 It was founded by the Unitarian Universalist Meeting of South Berkshire, and is a shared event for all those concerned with issues of human rights.
 The talks are free and open to the public and they are usually followed by a small reception to meet the speaker.
-This year we are continuing a two year series where all speakers are connected to the work of the Black Lives Matter movement.
+There are no talks planned for the 2017-2018 year, but events will be posted as they arise.

 WHY BLACK LIVES MATTER NOW, IN THIS MOMENT!
 BLACK WOMEN SPEAK OUT!